 Understanding Inheritance Tax in the UK

-The UK’s inheritance tax rules can be complex, but knowing how they work is crucial for safeguarding your estate.
-Inheritance tax is a tax on the estate of someone who has passed away, and it can significantly reduce the amount your loved ones inherit.
+The UK’s inheritance tax rules can be complex, but understanding how they work is essential for safeguarding your estate.
+Inheritance tax is charged on the estate of someone who has died, and at 40% on everything above the nil rate band, it can significantly reduce what your loved ones actually inherit.

 What is Inheritance Tax?